egemen-c/angular-ecommerce/README.md

 todo:
 - [ ] The photos should be moved to a CDN service.
 - [ ] Currency Converter.
-The photos should be moved to a CDN service.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.